-You’ve heard us say it again and again because it remains true through every season: healthy soil is essential for healthy grass.
+You’ve heard us say it repeatedly because it remains true every season: healthy soil is essential for healthy grass.

-Once you get the soil test report, you may be surprised to find your soil is deficient in just a few nutrients or that your pH is fine and you don’t need lime.
-Our different grasses have different nutrient and pH requirements; a soil test gives you the feedback you need before purchasing soil amendments that may be unnecessary.
+When you receive the the soil test report, you may be surprised that your soil is deficient in just a few nutrients or that you don't need to add lime because the soil pH is acceptable.
+Our grasses have different nutrient and pH requirements, and a soil test gives you the feedback you need before purchasing unnecessary soil amendments.

 Tools for Conducting a Soil Test